divonlan/genozip/docs/genocat.rst

 **Analysis options**

-.. option:: --show-chroms.
+.. option:: --contigs.
 (VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file.
-Altnernative option names: --show-contigs --list-chroms --list-contigs.
+Altnernative option names: --list-chroms --chroms.

           |